Lawyer on the line logo

 • Incomplete spinal cord injury: Some level of movement or sensation remains below the site of injury.

 The higher up the spine the injury occurs—particularly in the cervical spine—the more widespread and serious the effects tend to be.
-Victims in Wichita with high spinal injuries often require extensive care and support for the rest of their lives.
+Victims in Wichita with Catastrophic accidents often require extensive care and support for the rest of their lives.

 Leading Causes of Spinal Cord Injuries in Wichita